Police: Teens shoot 5 men in North Philadelphia ambush

 "Heartbreaking, devastating and it's senseless and we got to find a way to get the community to partner with us, with the city, to get these young people to put down the weapons." said Kenney.

-Presently police have no suspects.
-But they were canvassing the neighborhood and will closely examine surveillance footage to try and identify them.
+Police said have no suspects at this time, but said they were canvassing the neighborhood and will closely examine surveillance footage to try and identify the shooters.

 Police: Teens shoot 5 men in North Philadelphia ambush